JustinJoshi/Tiny-Shots/README.md

-# Vaccines API - Pediatric Edition
+# Tiny Shots Pediatric Vaccines API

 A full-stack application designed to help parents track their child's immunization schedule from birth through adolescence.
 Enter your child's age and receive comprehensive vaccine recommendations based on CDC pediatric guidelines.